 - Poor feeding

-- Arrange for a relative, friend, or baby-sitter to stay with the baby while you get out of the house one evening a week.
-Go see a movie, shop, go out to dinner, or just take a walk.
+- Ask someone you trust, like a relative or friend, to stay with your baby while you get out of the house.
+Go see a movie, shop, go out to dinner, or take a walk.

 - Try to rest when your baby naps.
-Getting enough rest will help relieve your tension.
+Getting enough rest will help with stress.